With his bat and glove, Trea Turner keeps Nats’ heart beating, sparks win over Blue Jays

 But Trea Turner charged, reached down, scooped the soft roller and threw a strike to Ryan Zimmerman at first.
-The throw beat Randal Grichuk by inches, the difference from winning and losing, and Turner never used his glove.
+The throw beat Randal Grichuk by inches, the difference between winning and losing, and Turner never used his glove.
 He never had time.
-In the next half inning, the lead doubled on Josh Harrison’s three-run homer, which brought in Turner and Victor Robles.
-And the Nationals, paced by Turner’s bat and defense, by the shortstop shading their flaws, topped the Blue Jays, 8-2, to leave Dunedin with a series split.
+In the next half-inning, the lead doubled on Josh Harrison’s three-run homer, which brought in Turner and Victor Robles.
+And the Nationals, paced by Turner’s bat and defense, by the shortstop shading their flaws, topped the Blue Jays, 8-2, to leave Dunedin with a two-game series split.

 A day after smacking two homers, and three days after exiting with a left forearm contusion, Turner logged three singles and a double in five plate appearances.
 That barehanded play kept Fedde on track to allow one run on two hits across five innings and 87 pitches.
-With Juan Soto sidelined with a strained left shoulder, with Josh Bell still seeking a rhythm, and with the team bruised by a list of injuries, Turner has been its heartbeat.
+With Juan Soto sidelined with a strained left shoulder, with Josh Bell still seeking a rhythm and with the team bruised by a list of injuries, Turner has been its heartbeat.

-“He’s our catalyst,” said Nationals Manager Dave Martinez.
+“He’s our catalyst,” Nationals Manager Dave Martinez said.
 “He’s what makes us go.”

 “Even when he misses his barrel, it’s on a line so he has a chance for a hit,” Bell added, smiling with admiration.
 “He’s just a superstar.”